-x.
-Any information not already included above that the District is required to file in its annual report pursuant to the provisions of the Mello-Roos Community Facilities

-Act of 1982, as amended, with the California Debt and Investment Advisory Commission.
+ix.
+Any information not already included above that the Issuer is required to file in its annual report to the California Debt and Investment Advisory Commission pursuant to the provisions of the Mello-Roos Community Facilities Act of 1982, as amended.

-See Exhibit B attached for copies of the Mello-Roos Community Facilities District (CFD) Yearly Fiscal Status Report for CFD No. 2016-1.
+See Exhibit B attached for copies of the Mello-Roos Community Facilities District (CFD) Yearly Fiscal Status Reports for CFD No. 2002-1 and CFD No. 2003-1, and the Marks-Roos Yearly Fiscal Status Report for the Bonds and the Local Obligations.